 When Peter Duncan took up a friend’s invitation to make his first visit to the Balkans, he was faced with an abundance of surprises.
 He happily admits: “Whilst I had visited many other regions of the world, this was a part of Europe, almost on my doorstep, which I knew so little about”.
 Peter’s initial visit revealed to him the area’s immense potential as a self-guided hiking or adventure holiday destination, as well as the opportunity to discover its rich and ancient culture.

-This is the region where it all started – and still the Balkans remain a special place for us.
+This is the region where it all started – and still, the Balkans remain a special place for us.

-Our featured adventure holidays in the Balkans
+Popular adventure holidays in the Balkans

 Why adventuring in the Balkans?

 From the Carpathian mountains in the North to the region that stretches to the Black Mountains in the East, and from the Black Sea in the West, to the shores of the Aegean in the South.
 This part of the Old continent includes some of Europe’s most ancient and unspoiled natural environments.
 There are some of the continent’s oldest mountain ranges, last primaeval forests, glacial lakes, largest caves and unique natural rock phenomena.
 Europe’s largest canyon – Vikos Gorge (second only to the Grand Canyon), and the world-famous Danube river.

 As Peter Duncan travelled through the area, he discovered its rich history, culture, and importance as a crossroads of civilisations and empires.
 Although sometimes perceived as the “New Europe” this part of the continent includes some of the most ancient countries and civilizations, being the one time home of: Ancient Greeks, Illyrians, Thracians, Romans, Alexander The Great, Spartacus, Saxons and parts of the Byzantine and Venetian, Austro Hungarian, and Ottoman empire.